 A qualified chef and manager Simon has worked outside teaching in the Hospitality & Catering sector in Events management, Retail Catering and Hospitality.
 He is equally at home at both craft and senior management level and has led large teams at both prestigious events and branded food operations.

 He’s also an experienced exam board examiner and moderator for catering and other food related GCSE & vocational qualifications.
 He was part of the project team for School Food Champions programme where he led a project of designing and making healthier school lunches.

 Simon is an experienced trainer, he has developed and facilitated Continual Professional Development teacher training for specialist, non-specialist and newly qualified food teachers.
 His ‘hands on’ training sessions to enhance teachers’ practical skills have been well received in the UK and as far away as Hong Kong.

 Simon leads the practical element of the Game Changer programme in association with the Taste of Game A project to teach 60,000 students to cook game by 2020.
 The initiative offers focused training for food teachers on how to introduce, prepare and cook game meat in the classroom as well as targeted student game cookery master classes within schools to model best practice with teachers in their working environment.

-In addition, Simon also runs FUN KITCHEN an award winning educational ‘Pop Up’ cookery school where he regularly teaches cookery in primary schools and county agricultural shows.
+In addition, Simon also runs a ‘Pop Up’ cookery school where he regularly teaches cookery skills in primary schools and at county agricultural shows.
 He hosts community and corporate cookery workshops and demonstrates at food shows and festivals throughout the UK